Regular Flex Vs Senior Flex: What’s the difference?

 Distances & Swing Speeds

 The distance you can achieve and the speed of your swings are the two main criteria you should base your decision on.
-If you find that either one of those or both is less than ideal then maybe you should consider either getting a stiffer or softer flex.
+If you find that either one of those or both is less than ideal, then maybe you should consider either getting a stiffer or softer flex.

 For swing speed, if you find that you reach about 70 to 85 miles per hour, then the senior flex golf shaft might be the right choice for you.
-These are a bit slow by average standards and a softer flex might help you compensate for this and achieve a similar level of distance to other experienced players.
+These are a bit slow by average standards, and a softer flex might help you compensate for this and achieve a similar level of distance to other experienced players.

-If you find that swing speed is a little too hard of a metric then calculating the average distances of your ball might be easier.
+If you find that swing speed is a little too hard of a metric, then calculating the average distances of your ball might be easier.

-Distances of 170-200 yards achieved with a drive would warrant a senior flex.
-Driver distances of 200-245 yards might mean the regular flex is the one for you.
-In both instances, golfers report an increase in the distance once they shifted to a more appropriate type of shaft.
+In both instances, golfers report an increase in the distance once they shift to a more appropriate type of shaft.

 There are many apps online that allow you to gauge your swing speed and ball distance for free.
-Downloading them can let you know easily what type of flex you need along with any other points for improvement.
+Downloading them can let you know easily what type of flex you need, along with any other points for improvement.

 Custom-fitting